paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 ---

 # [fit] Just send
+# [fit] **function name &**
 # [fit] **private key?** :x:

 ^
-...we can't just send the private key from Elixir and expect that C++ will know what to do with it.
+...we can't just send a function name and the private key argument from Elixir, because a function name string could take up any number of bytes in the buffer that gets read in on the C++ side.

 ---

 # [fit] Send **Flag** :checkered_flag:!

 ^
-We'll need to send a flag along as well, that will allow the C++ program to determine what function is to be called, and the easiest type of flag in this case...
+Instead, we'll need to send a flag that will only take up a single byte of the buffer, which will allow the C++ program to easily extract it to determine what function is to be called.<br />
+And the easiest type of flag in this case...

 ---